'Serial Killer' Keith Gibson, Suspect In Murder Of Philadelphia Dunkin' Manager Christine Lugo, Taken Into Custody, Police Sources Say

 First on @CBSPhilly: Coworkers and customers identify the Dunkin store manager shot and killed Saturday morning while opening her North Philadelphia store as 41-year-old Christine Lugo, a mother of two with a “kind heart and beautiful smile.” https://t.co/tbgip82afs pic.twitter.com/ugdhN72muC

-— Alicia Roberts (@ARobertsCBS) June 5, 2021READ MORE: New Jersey High School Soccer Star With Ties To Philadelphia Shot, Killed At Sports Complex
+— Alicia Roberts (@ARobertsCBS) June 5, 2021READ MORE: Feds: Pennsylvania Man Faked Trump Family Personas In Fraud

 Officials say after the Dunkin’ shooting, he shot and critically wounded a 19-year-old in Wilmington and pistol-whipped a female worker at a Rite Aid in New Castle.